 - Annoying Younger Sibling: Billy to Jimmy.
 And also, Marian's little brother Marc.

 - As Himself: George Hamilton, Vanna White, and Andy Dick are a New Angeles news team, apparently having taken jobs in TV journalism in the wake of the Big Quake.
 It's not entirely clear if this bit is supposed to be full-on Adam Westing or not due to how flatly it's played.

 - Big Bad: Koga Shuko, also known as "Geistman" by Satori, the brothers' guardian.

-- Demonic Possession: The second half of the Dragon Medallion, which gives the user power over the soul, and which is used to evil effect by Koga Shuko, as well as to hilarious effect when Jimmy possesses Shuko at the end.
+- Demonic Possession: The second half of the Dragon Medallion gives the user power over the soul, which is used to evil effect by Koga Shuko, as well as to hilarious effect when Jimmy possesses Shuko at the end.

 - Dragons Up the Yin Yang: In addition to the dragons in promotional imagery from the game, the film added various dragon-themed props.